Youshido/Setting/README.md

 ```

 ### Import to admin structure.yml file:
-This config use only in pair [YoushidoAdminBundle](https://github.com/Youshido/AdminBundle)
+This config use only in pair with [YoushidoAdminBundle](https://github.com/Youshido/AdminBundle)
 ``` yaml
 imports:
     #...